Hurricane Idalia unleashes fury on Georgia and Florida, swamping the coast and closing highways

 CEDAR KEY, Fla.
-(AP) — Hurricane Idalia remained an extremely dangerous Category 2 hurricane as it moved into Georgia after making landfall Wednesday morning on Florida's west coast, where it unleashed life-threatening storm surges and rainfall across an area that has never before received such pummeling.
+(AP) — Hurricane Idalia made landfall Wednesday in Florida as a Category 3 storm and unleashed devastation along a wide stretch of the Gulf Coast, submerging homes and vehicles, turning streets into rivers, unmooring small boats and downing power lines in an area that has never before received such a pummeling.

-More than 242,000 customers were without electricity as trees snapped by strong winds brought down power lines and rushing water covered streets.
-Along the coast, some homes were submerged to near their rooftops and structures crumpled.
-As the eye moved inland, destructive winds shredded signs and sent sheet metal flying.
+More than 263,000 customers were without electricity as rushing water covered streets near the coast.
+As the eye moved inland, destructive winds shredded signs, sent sheet metal flying and snapped tall trees.
+Downed power lines closed northbound Interstate 75 just south of Valdosta, Georgia.

 “We have multiple trees down, debris in the roads, do not come,” posted the fire and rescue department in Cedar Key, where a tide gauge measured the storm surge at 6.8 feet (2 meters), submerging most of hte downtown.
 “We have propane tanks blowing up all over the island.”